The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Whole-house filter and softener combos are not actually one product.
 Instead, they are two separate products sold together as an all-in-one water treatment solution.

 Determining which combo product is right for you is an important first step.
 If you haven’t already, you should consider testing your water to see what’s in it and what needs to be filtered out.
-You could also check out my review on the best whole-house water filters to see which unit is best for you.

 This will help you determine which type of filter you can buy, and the next step is to determine which softener is best.